parttimenerd/jfreventcollector/README.md

 The extended metadata includes

-- all events defined in the metadata.xml file and (!) the JDK source code
+- all events defined in the metadata.xml file and the JDK source code
 - additional descriptions: please contribute yourself
-- since and until which version of the JDK events are supported
+- versions of the JDK in which every event, field, ... is present
 - examples for events and their fields for the renaissance benchmark with different GCs

 The event collection is presented at [SapMachine](https://sap.github.io/SapMachine/jfrevents/),